palladius/app-mod-workshop-set-by-step/workshop-steps/04-clean-passwords/README.md

+## ENVification

-Preparing an app for the cloud is all about extracting pieces of info from the app to the outside world, and this is normally done (as a first step) with `ENV` variables. this allows you to deploy similar versions of the same app to different endpoints, with slightly different configurations.
+Preparing an app for the cloud is all about extracting pieces of info from the app to the outside world, and this is normally done (as a first step) with `ENV` variables.
+This allows you to deploy similar versions of the same app to different endpoints, with slightly different configurations.

-Let's see4 this with some examples.
+Let's see this with some examples.

 ## Respect the Environment (TODO(ricc) integra meglio con il 2.5)